Loading course content...

 static is the default option, meaning the element is not positioned in any special way.

-Things get more interesting starting from the relative position.
+Things start to get interesting from the relative position.

 <div class="static">Static</div>